 Stage IV cancer is the type of cancer that metastatic in nature — that is, it spreads from one part of the body to another.
 Once cancer spreads, it becomes much more difficult to remove—survival rates often depend on the individual cancer type.

-Because of this cancer misdiagnosis, Ms. Pulliam filed a lawsuit.
-After much litigation, the defendants agreed to settle for $3.5 million.
+Because of this cancer misdiagnosis, Ms. Pulliam filed a medical malpractice lawsuit.
+After much litigation, the defendants agreed to settle for $3.5 million for missing the cancer diagnosis.

-If you feel you may have a cancer misdiagnosis lawsuit to file, you should first contact a lawyer and determine your precise legal remedies, if any.
+If you feel you may have a cancer misdiagnosis lawsuit to file, you should first contact a medical malpractice lawyer and determine your precise legal remedies, if any.